project-forth-works/project-forth-works/Communication-Protocols/I2C/readme.md

 **The PFW universal I2C drivers**
 The I2C protocol is a must-have for any microcontroller.
 It opens up access to IO-expanders, real-time clocks, more memory and much much more.
 But starting with I2C in Forth might seem a daunting task.
-To help you use, and understand, the I2C protocol, PFW has developped a universal set of drivers for 3 different hardware platforms (MSP430, Risc-V, Raspberry/ARM).
+To help you use, and understand, the I2C protocol, PFW has developed a universal set of drivers for 3 different hardware platforms (MSP430, Risc-V, Raspberry/ARM).
 At the top level the drivers are the same for each platform.
-For instance, a device-driver for a LCD-display developped for the MSP430 will also work on the other plaforms.
-This makes developping new high-level drivers simple as there are always examples available to base your new driver on.
+For instance, a device-driver for a LCD-display developed for the MSP430 will also work on the other platforms.
+This makes developing new high-level drivers simple as there are always examples available to base your new driver on.
 The drivers are structured into 3 classical layers.
 First a small hardware specific layer for each of the platforms (both a bitbang and internal version for each).
 On top of this sits a universal high level abstraction layer.
 And on top of this sit the actual device drivers.
-Amazingly the hardware specific layer is very small, a few definitions is all that is needed for each platfrom.
+Amazingly the hardware specific layer is very small, a few definitions is all that is needed for each platform.
 And this although the internal I2C-hardware for the 3 platforms is very different.

 With these drivers, the use of I2C should not be a problem for anyone.
 Have fun exploring and using I2C-devices!